Cell-Free Massive MIMO Detection: A Distributed Expectation Propagation Approach: Simulation Results

 \subsection{Conventional Cell-Free Massive MIMO}

 In this subsection, we consider the BER performance of the proposed detector in the conventional cell-free massive MIMO where each AP serves all users.
 We assume that perfect CSI can be obtained at each AP.
-The simulation parameters are set as $N=8$, $K=32$, and $L=8$.
-Fig.\,\ref{Fig:rayleigh} compares the achievable BER of the proposed distributed EP detector with other detectors \cite{cell_free_distributed_receiver} using QPSK and $16$-QAM modulation symbols.
-The results are obtained by Monte Carlo simulations with $10,000$ independent channel realizations.
+The simulation parameters are set as $N=8$, $K=32$, and $L=8$. {\blc Fig.\,\ref{Fig:rayleigh} compares the achievable BER of the proposed distributed EP, centralized EP detectors \cite{EP_detector}, and other baselines \cite{cell_free_distributed_receiver} using QPSK and $16$-QAM modulation symbols.} The results are obtained by Monte Carlo simulations with $10,000$ independent channel realizations.
 We denote ``deEP" as the distributed EP detector proposed in Section \ref{SEC:EP}.
 It can be observed that the proposed distributed EP detector outperforms the distributed MMSE detector with only one EP iteration.
 This is because deEP incorporates the prior information of the symbol $\bx$ into the posterior mean estimator for the equivalent AWGN channel (\ref{eqAWGNl}).
-Furthermore, it outperforms the centralized MMSE detector with $T=5$ iterations for different modulation symbols.
+Furthermore, it outperforms the centralized MMSE detector with $T=5$ iterations for different modulation symbols. {\blc Compared with the centralized EP detectors \cite{EP_detector}, the distributed EP detector achieves comparable BER performance.}